Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - Variables should be explicitly given a value, otherwise they may contain a random value that remained from the previous variable that was using the same memory space.
 - To avoid this problem, Java language assigns default values to data types.
 - __Instantiation__ is the process of explicitly assigning definitive value to a declared variable.

+## Super Keyword

+- The super keyword in Java is a reference variable which is used to refer immediate parent class object.
+- Whenever you create the instance of subclass, an instance of parent class is created implicitly which is referred by super reference variable.

+__Usage of Java super Keyword__
+- super can be used to refer immediate parent class instance variable.
+- super can be used to invoke immediate parent class method.
+- super() can be used to invoke immediate parent class constructor.

+## Runtime Polymorphism

+- Runtime polymorphism or Dynamic Method Dispatch is a process in which a call to an overridden method is resolved at runtime rather than compile-time.
+- The overridden method is called through the reference variable of a superclass.
+- __Upcasting__ -> If the reference variable of Parent class refers to the object of Child class, it is known as upcasting.

+## Final keyword

+- Final is a non-access modifier applicable only to a variable, a method or a class.

 ## What is a deadlock in Java